garjen55/MD-101T00-ManagingModernDesktops/Instructions/Labs/0504-Creating device inventory reports.md

 5. In the **OData feed for reporting service** field, copy the Odata URL to the clipboard.

 6. On SEA-CL1, on the desktop, double-click **Power BI Desktop**.
-Close all welcome pages.
+Close all welcome pages - except at the prompt to update **Power BI Desktop**, follow the prompts to update **Power BI Desktop** to the latest version.

 7. After Power BI loads, with the **Home** tab selected in the ribbon, select the **Get Data** drop down arrow.